 Basically, on Saturday mornings, we would wake up and turn on the soft rock playlist on his iPod and belt out the songs while we made breakfast and cleaned the house.
 The tradition stuck and even now, our kids wake up on Saturday and exclaim “Soft Rock Saturday!”
 It often turns into a dance party while I make breakfast.

-Turns out there are a lot of health benefits to camping (post on this coming soon), but it is also a great bonding experience.
+Turns out there are a lot of health benefits to camping, but it is also a great bonding experience.
 It is definitely more weather-dependent than some other activities, but our kids love it!
 Sometimes, camping is as simple as pitching a tent in the backyard for a night or camping out in the treehouse.
 It doesn’t have to be fancy to be fun!
 If you don’t have camping equipment, here’s our review of the tents and other camping gear we’ve tried.

 A few years ago, everyone got a nerf gun (this one) and some extra bullets for Christmas.
 Every once in a while, we have an epic family nerf battle and the kids love it.
 Sometimes it is parents vs. kids or guys vs. girls and we make up different rules each time.